+Objective A:

 I. Improving understanding of migratory shark populations through research, monitoring and information exchange:

 I 1 A 1.
 Which of these Annex I species are found in your waters?

-(Listed species below as a dropdown menu, ) I 2 A 2.
+(Annex 1 listed species below as a dropdown menu, including “elasmobranchs in general”) I 2 A 2.
 Is your government compiling relevant data for improving understanding of migratory shark populations through research, monitoring and information exchange for species in Annex 1?

+Yes/No

-(Listed species below as a dropdown menu)
+(Annex 1 listed species below as a dropdown menu, including “elasmobranchs in general”)

 ☐ Population demographics; (defined as size, dynamics, structure and abundance)